Mumbai: 8-year-old's presence of mind saves 4-yr-old from kidnap bid

-Two unidentified men tried to lure the 4-year-old girl with chocolates but when she refused to relent they forcefully picked her up and tried to flee; the older boy’s screams alerted locals and the kidnappers fled the spot
+Two unidentified men tried to lure a 4-yr-old girl with chocolates but when she refused to relent they forcefully picked her up and tried to flee; older boy’s screams alerted locals and kidnappers fled

 Thanks to the presence of mind shown by the four year-old girl and her eight-year-old cousin, the duo foiled the bid of two unidentified men, of abducting her.
 The incident, wherein the accused tried to lure and kidnap the girl, the granddaughter of a retired police constable, occurred at the Tardeo police camp on March 27.